SummaryRead the full fact sheet

 - Offer alternative foods from every food group.
 For example, if your child dislikes cheese, they may eat yoghurt.

-- At the end of the meal, take your child’s plate away.
-If they haven’t eaten much, offer them a healthy snack a little later on or wait until next mealtime.
+- At the end of the meal (no more than 20–30 minutes), take your child’s plate away without any fuss.
+If they haven’t eaten much, offer them a healthy snack a little later, or wait until next mealtime.

 - Encourage your child to feed themselves.
 Make sure you have healthy snacks available.
 Always supervise their eating, to avoid any risk of choking.
 Encourage them to eat sitting down, not running around.